abissens/abissens-site/src/posts/articles/disable_osiv.md

 > the "Open EntityManager in View" pattern, to allow for lazy loading in web views.
 > If you do not want this behavior, you should set spring.jpa.open-in-view to false in your application.properties.[^1]

-And that is an antipattern since on one hand it violates many of the SOLID principles, and on the other, it introduces new structural and performance issues.
+This is an antipattern.
+On one hand, it violates many of the SOLID principles; on the other, it introduces new structural and performance issues.
 The OSIV pattern obviously violates the Single Responsibility Principle by making the view layer handle data access concerns.